 Your contributions will remain identical under the PSPP.

 - Acting pay is pensionable in the PSPP.
 It is not pensionable in the RCMP plan.
+It will be pensionable only on a go-forward basis.
+Acting pay will not be recognized retroactively.

 - Retirement eligibility: In the PSPP, there is no 35-year rule as exists right now in the RCMP Plan (unreduced pension after 35 years of service).
 Both plans have the same normal retirement age for current employees, but in the PSPP, an employee must be at least 55 years old to get an unreduced pension, even if you have more than 35 years of service.
 This can impact anyone who was hired before age 20 and has worked continuously since then.
 Under the RCMP plan, this person would be eligible for an unreduced pension before age 55.